crewAIInc/crewAI/docs/core-concepts/Agents.md

 ---
-title: crewAI Agents
+title: CrewAI Agents
-description: What are crewAI Agents and how to use them.
+description: What are CrewAI Agents and how to use them.
 ---

 ## What is an Agent?